Application deadline

 Modules

-• Strategic Thought: provides students with essential knowledge of strategic thought and the history of strategic thought as well as an overview of the academic field of strategic studies.
+- Strategic Thought: provides students with essential knowledge of strategic thought and the history of strategic thought, as well as an overview of the academic field of Strategic Studies, with particular attention to the interaction between theory and practice, military doctrine and military science, as well as the enduring practical lessons of thinkers such as Machiavelli and Clausewitz.

 Students choose two from the range of optional modules available.
 Modules dedicated for Strategic Studies students include: